-The following is a list of the required minimum construction standards that must be incorporated into projects participating in the SHRAAgency's Multifamily Financing and/or Mortgage Revenue Bond programs.investor assistance programs.
+The following is a list of the required minimum construction standards that must be incorporated into projects participating in the SHRAAgency's Multifamily Financing and/or Mortgage Revenue Bond programs. investor assistance programs.
 All rental units and sites associated with these projects must meet or exceed these standards.
+Exceptions to these standards may be made for properties subject to U.S. Department of Housing and Urban Development replacement reserve requirements that allow for renovation over time rather than at recapitalization (e.g., Rental Assistance Demonstration conversions for conventional public housing).

 Note: For rehabilitation projects, all of the following standards shall apply.
-The non-rehabilitation sections below shall apply to new construction projects.
+The nonrehabilitation sections below shall apply to new construction projects.